thinktandem/migration_boilerplate/README.md

-# Drupal 8 Custom Boilerplate
+# Drupal 8 Migration Boilerplate

 Use this module and the directions below as a starting point to easily get your Drupal 6/7 sites into Drupal 8.